Attracting Age-ins is a Core Competitive Strategy

 Most health plans are not satisfied with the proportion of their former commercial members who convert into Medicare members.
 This under-performance is called the Age-in Conversion problem.
-And it challenges health plans when they try to attract consumers obtaining health insurance through the individual and family market (IFM) and through employer-sponsored health plans.
+And it challenges Medicare marketers trying to enroll their own individual and employer-sponsored health plan customers.

 A one-two punch.